-The 1891 Census for Canada on Ancestry.co.uk shows that the Wells family were living in Quebec.
-The Head of the household, Frederick Burns Wells, born in U.S.A was 50 years of age and a Railway Manager by trade.
-He emigrated to Canada in 1860 and married his wife Ammitie (nee Page Buck) in 1868 in Farnham, Quebec, she is shown to be 42 years of age, born in Quebec, Canada.
-Their son Albert Edward is shown to be 17 years of age.
+The 1891 Census for Canada on Ancestry.co.uk shows that the Wells family was living in Quebec.
+The Head of the household, Frederick Burns Wells, born in U.S.A was 50 years of age and a Railway Manager.
+He had emigrated to Canada in 1860 and married his wife Ammitie (nee Page Buck) in 1868 in Farnham, Quebec.
+She i 42 years of age and had been born in Quebec, Canada.
+Their son Albert Edward was 17 years of age.

-The 1901 Census for Canada on Ancestry.co.uk reveals that Frederic Wells was widowed, age 60 and still in the same trade with the railways, living in Quebec.
+The 1901 Census for Canada reveals that Frederic Wells was widowed, aged 60 and still in the same trade with the railways and still living in Quebec.
 His only son Albert Edward Wells age 27 was a Student.

 In 1904 Edward Albert Wells married Blanche Gervais in Manhatten, New York. ( Extracted Marriage Index 1866-1937 on Ancestry.co.uk)

 The 1910 Census for the United States of America on Ancestry.co.uk shows that Albert and Blanche Wells were living in a rented house in Waco Ward 3, Texas, and that they had a daughter, Dorothy who was four years of age.
-It also reveals that Albert Edward Wells was a Teacher by trade.
-There are also U.S. City Directories 1822-1995 on Ancestry.co.uk dated 1917, stating that Albert Edward Wells of 1321 North 12th St. Waco, Texas was a Pianoforte Teacher at Baylor University, Waco Texas.
+It also reveals that Albert Edward Wells was a Teacher.
+There are also U.S. City Directories 1822-1995 on Ancestry dated 1917, stating that Albert Edward Wells of 1321 North 12th St. Waco, Texas was a Pianoforte Teacher at Baylor University, Waco Texas.

 Attestation Papers for Private 3312094, Albert Edward Wells from the Library of Canada.

-Albert was drafted into the 152nd Draft of the Canadian Over-Seas Expeditionery Force on 26th August 1918 in Chicago.
-He gave his wife Blanche Wells as next of kin, address 1321 North 12th St. Waco, Texas, U.S.A.
-Trade Teacher, date of birth 10th December 1973, married.
+Albert’s army records tell us that he was drafted into the 152nd Draft of the Canadian Over-Seas Expeditionery Force on 26th August 1918 in Chicago.
+He named his wife Blanche Wells as next of kin.
+His address was 1321 North 12th St. Waco, Texas, U.S.A. he was a Teacher.
+His date of birth was 10th December 1973, married.

 There is a document on Ancestry.co.uk showing that Albert was a citizen of U.S.A. but chose to serve in the Canadian Army.

-He is described on his medical form as being 5ft 3 ins tall with a medium complexion, brown hair and eyes.
+He was described on his medical form as being 5ft 3 ins tall with a medium complexion, brown hair and eyes.

 All of Albert’s effects were sent to his wife Blanche together with his medal, plaque and scroll.